jayprachaya/jayprachaya/README.md

 ☎ Contact me at E-mail: prachaya.kho.work@gmail.com

 🖥 What I'm interested in:
-- Medical image classification, Detection and Segmentation
+- Image processing eg. Detection and Segmentation
 - Natural Language Processing for sentiment analysis

 <!--